littledan/import-map-feature-tests/README.md

 `"option"` can also be used with globals, properties, etc.

-Semantics here are also a bit complicated, but roughly correspond to, "Does this method read a property with this name off of the last parameter of the method?".
+Semantics here are also a bit complicated, but roughly correspond to, "Would this method read a property with this name off of the last parameter of the method?".
+The method is not executed when evaluating this; it would be based on a pre-defined sense of what the method *would* do.

 ## Integration into import maps